frederic-perez/AmE-dictionary/data/dictionary.md

 __protective sheath__ _n_ :camera: _Discarded used hypodermic needles lie together without protective sheaths at an encampment._
 __protégé__ _n_ :three: One whose welfare, training, or career is promoted by an influential person.
 __protestation__
+__Proteus__ _n_ /PRO-tee-uhs, -tyoos/ [:scroll: After Proteus, a sea god in Greek mythology, who could assume different forms.
+He got his name from Greek protos (first) as he was one of the earliest sea gods.]
+One who can easily change appearance, form, character, principles, etc.
+__protonation__ _n_
 __protract__ _v_ :three: (protracted) Lengthen in time; cause to be or last longer. _Syn_ prolong, draw out, extend _Wisputants who needlessly protracted the negotiations._
-__protracted__ _adj_ Extended or lengthened in time; prolonged: _a protracted legal battle._ _The king’s health required protracted stops._
+__protracted__ _adj_ :two: Extended or lengthened in time; prolonged: _a protracted legal battle._ _The king’s health required protracted stops._ _A protracted discussion._
 __prove<sup>1</sup>__ _v tr_
 __prove<sup>2</sup>__ _v intr_ To be shown to be such; turn out: a theory that proved impractical in practice; _a schedule that proved to be too demanding._ _His first story proved immensely popular._
 __provenance__
 __provender__ _n_ :two::hammer:
 __proverb__ _n_ A short, common saying or phrase that gives advice or shares a universal truth.
-__providence__ _n_ :three: Providence is the guardianship and care provided by a deity or god.
+__providence__ _n_ :four: Providence is the guardianship and care provided by a deity or god.
 Religious people thank their god for his providence.
 The word provide is a good clue to this word’s meaning: when a religious being is said to give people providence, he’s taking care of them — providing for them.
 For religious people, any good thing that happens to them — like landing a new job, getting healthy, or finding money on the ground — could be considered an example of providence.
-You can also talk about people providing providence, if they’re showing care and prudence in managing resources.
+You can also talk about people providing providence, if they’re showing care and prudence in managing resources. _Syn_ foresight, prudence, economy _Because of Father’s providence, we were all able to go to college._
-__provider__ _n_ _Mental health providers._
+__provider__ _n_ :two::hammer: _Mental health providers._
-__proviso__ _n_
+__proviso__ _n_ :two::hammer:
-__provost__ _n_ :nine: A provost is an administrator at a college or university.
+__provost__ _n_ :nine::m: A provost is an administrator at a college or university.
 The provost is very important to the school.
 __prowess__ _n_ :nine::m: /ˈpraʊ ɪs/ Prowess means exceptional skill or ability.
 Your sailing prowess might save your life in a storm, while someone with less experience might make mistakes.
 A superior skill that you can learn by study and practice and observation. __1__ Distinguished bravery, esp. military valor and skill. _It was no lack of prowess that defeated the French and allied knights._ __2__ Extraordinary ability. _His prowess on the football field._
 __prowled__ _v_
+__proximate__ _adj_ /PRAHK-suh-mut/
 __proxy__ _n_ _Syn_ representative, agent, deputy, substitute, factor, attorney, delegate, surrogate _I’m a proxy for the listener._
 __prude__ _n_ :three::hammer:
 __prudent__ _adj_ :two::hammer: